 Marriage Suggestions Don’t Fit All

 How we wish all of the marriage suggestions we give could speak to your particular need!
-But all we can do is follow the leading of the Holy Spirit, hoping you’ll understand that “one size doesn’t fit all” as far as advice given
+But all we can do is follow the leading of the Holy Spirit.
+We hope you understand that “one size doesn’t fit all” as far as advice given

 Even so, as you prayerfully look through each message, we believe you’ll be able to find something that you can use and/or pass onto someone else who could use it.
 Pray for those who CAN use the information …and if you can’t, wait until another message comes along that you can use.

 One of those messages where we received differing email was Marriage Message #299 —Make Your Spouse Feel Special.
-Some said the female author obviously wasn’t a “working woman” (which in reality, she is) and others said they couldn’t do those things for varying reasons.
-Our response is, if they won’t work, don’t use them —if you can, think of other things that will.
+Some said the female author obviously wasn’t a “working woman” (which in reality, she is).
+And then others said they couldn’t do those things for varying reasons.
+Our response is, if they won’t work, don’t use them.
+If you can, think of other things that will.
 All of these are just suggestions —not requirements.

-We want to give you a few additional suggestions to “Make Your Spouse Feel Special,” which we came up with ourselves, and a few that were passed along to us from our readers.
+We want to give you a few additional suggestions to “Make Your Spouse Feel Special.”
+These are ones we came up with ourselves.
+And there a few that were passed along to us from our readers.

-Keep in mind that these are just suggestions or even “suggestions in progress” because you might find that some of them won’t work the way we suggest them; but there could be an idea that you could re-adapt for your lifestyle.
+Keep in mind that these are just suggestions or even “suggestions in progress.”
+It is possible that some of them won’t work the way we suggest them.
+But there could be an idea that you could re-adapt for your lifestyle.
 So, here goes:

 1. Give gifts beyond special occasions.

 Look for something to do or give that is a “Just Because I Love You” type of gift.
-Keep in mind that the gift is for THEM not for YOU so give accordingly.
+Keep in mind that the gift is for THEM, not for YOU, so give accordingly.
 For example, some women love to receive flowers.
 If this will speak love to them, then find times to give them to her.
 Even giving one flower specially packaged or less expensive flowers if you’re tight budgeted is better than none.
-Or, find a field of wild flowers where you can pick some for her, to bring home.
+Or, find a field of wild flowers where you can pick some to bring to her.
 For most women, it’s the thought that counts.

 I wouldn’t enjoy it if Steve gave me flowers.
 And Steve knows that.
 I like flowers to grow outside where we can appreciate them there.
 But when Steve rubs my feet or my back after I’ve had a long day or says, “You just sit and let me take care of dinner or the dishes” or something like that, I feel VERY loved and valued.

-Steve loves it when I scratch his back or I greet him at the door wearing something he enjoys, or I come up to him at a spontaneous moment and give him a long passionate kiss, or I buy him something he considers to be a treat at the grocery store.
-The point is, that with every gift, learn to give what your spouse enjoys (even if it makes no sense to you why they would like it), and then make it a point to JUST DO IT!
+Steve loves it when I scratch his back or I greet him at the door wearing something he enjoys.
+He loves it when I come up to him at a spontaneous moment and give him a long passionate kiss, He also loves it when I buy him something he considers to be a treat at the grocery store.
+The point is, that with every gift, learn to give what your spouse enjoys.
+(Do this even if it makes no sense to you why they would like it.)
+And then make it a point to JUST DO IT!

 2. Be generous with compliments.

-And don’t forget to compliment them in front of the children (which is good for the children to hear you do —it teaches them to do the same some day with their future spouse), as well as other family members, friends, etc. “Giving accolades in front of an audience is like giving your spouse a care package for his or her heart.”
-It also blesses others as they hear it; but most importantly it blesses your spouse!
+Also, don’t forget to compliment him or her in front of the children.
+This is also good for the children to hear you do.
+It teaches them to do the same someday with their future spouse.
+Additionally, compliment your spouse in front of other family members, friends, etc. “Giving accolades in front of an audience is like giving your spouse a care package for his or her heart.”
+It also blesses others as they hear it.
+But most importantly it blesses your spouse!

 3. Husbands AND Wives should use their manners.